IreneYan07/governance_scoring_proj/README.md

 # Governance Database

-Pulls all required information from API calls directly to OPENDART to build a database of KOSPI-listed corporations and their most recent reports regarding executive status and compensation.
+Pulls all required information from OPENDART API to build a database of KOSPI-listed corporations and their most recent reports regarding executive status and compensation.

 ## Outputs